OleksandrTsvik/mini-web-games/README.md

 3. 2048: A single-player puzzle game where players slide numbered tiles on a 4x4 grid to combine tiles with the same numbers, aiming to create a tile with the value 2048.

+4. Sudoku: A logic-based number placement puzzle where players fill a 9x9 grid with digits from 1 to 9, ensuring each row, column, and 3x3 subgrid contains all numbers without duplicates.
+The game starts with some cells pre-filled, and players must deduce the correct numbers to complete the grid.

 > More games may be added in future updates.

 ## 🚀 Running Locally